Select Page

 A Beloved Community

 From our very beginnings, Mitchell’s curriculum and culture has been built around nurturing and supporting the uniqueness and complexity of the whole person.
-We call our community a Kaleidoscope of Learners, recognizing that our students come to us with different family, social and cultural experiences; different learning styles and challenges; different identities/sexual orientations; and different academic and career aspirations.
+We recognize that our students come to us with different family, social and cultural experiences; different learning styles and challenges; different identities/sexual orientations; and different academic and career aspirations.
 What they all have in common is the desire to pursue their education in an environment where they can be their best selves — physically, emotionally, intellectually and spiritually.

 We also recognize ourselves as a Beloved Community, which means we place a high value on inclusivity, respect, trust, validation and tolerance, taking care of each other both inside and outside of the classroom.
 We are here for our students as partners, guides and advocates, ensuring they have the community and resources they need to support every facet of their health and wellbeing.